 Simply put, reckoning is a type of thinking that considers something to be true.
 Everyone considers some things true—even if they are not true—so everyone reckons.In my book Dead to Sin, Alive to God I describe biblical reckoning as follows:

 God’s reckoning, our reckoning

-If you have confessed Jesus Christ as your Lord and Savior, God has united you with Christ in his death and resurrection.
+If you have been born again through trust in Jesus Christ, God has united you with Christ in his death and resurrection.
 As a result, God now thinks of you as dead to sin and alive to him, and he wants you to think of yourself the same way.
 Reckoning brings your thoughts in alignment with God’s thoughts about you.